A visa to visit Finland

 You can submit a residence permit application at the Finnish Immigration Service, too.
 For further information, please visit www.migri.fi.

-You normally need a visa to be allowed to work in Finland.
-However, seasonal workers do not need a residence permit but a visa.
-Seasonal work refers to picking or harvesting of berries, fruit, special plants, root vegetables and vegetables as well as fur farming work.
+You normally need a residence permit to be allowed to work in Finland.
+However, for seasonal work you do not need a residence permit but a visa.

-A seasonal worker's visa is applied at a mission of Finland, not a mission of any other Schengen state.
-The visa is meant for seasonal work only in Finland.
+A visa for seasonal work in Finland is applied for at a mission of Finland.
+It cannot be applied for at a mission of any other Schengen state.
+The visa is intended for seasonal work in Finland only.
 The visa can be granted for up to three months within a period of six months (90 days in any 180-day period).
-Further instructions on the application procedure are available on the websites of the missions of Finland.